lyrasis/aspace-exporter/README.md

 ## What it does

-It exports records to an output directory.
+It exports records to an output directory with a manifest (a list of records with some minimal metadata).

+- location
+- filename
+- uri
+- updated_at
+- deleted

 There are multiple options:

 ### On startup